Utkarsh1012Dewan/Result-Summary-/README.md

 ## The challenge

-Your challenge is to build out this results summary component and get it looking as close to the design as possible.
+The challenge is to build out this results summary component and get it looking as close to the design as possible.

+As I learn more about HTML and CSS I'll keep on making changes to make the design cleaner and more understandable than before